FSGModding/FSG_Mod_Assistant/README.md

 * Note some of the more popular mod conflicts and suggest avoiding them: [GitHub Issue #2](https://github.com/jtsage/FS19_Mod_Checker/issues/2)

 ## A short note about the EXE

+2021-07-03 (ish): The EXE is signed now for windows.
+Sorry, not willing to join the apple developer program just for this.

 2021-07-02 (late): Seems to be ok with the ~3pm EDT update to defender.
 At any rate, purchase pending on the signing certificate.